tytydraco/yessleep/out/Fireflies.md

 This is the letter of hard times, good times, and most all, the times I held that bottle in my hand.

-So can you spell out the label now?
-If your Indiana Jones you can.
+Can you spell out the label now?

+If you’re Indiana Jones you can.
+If you’re Bilbo Baggins you can.
+If you’re Moses you can.

-But this is a burn after reading hieroglyphic, like Indiana Jones finding the lost ark, only to have the temple walls collapse around him.
+But this burn-after-reading Egyptian hieroglyphic is like Indiana finding the lost ark, only to have the temple walls collapse around him.
 Uncovering the name of this eight-lettered jar of fireflies opens its lid and sets all the lightning bugs free.
 Because you only hold true goodness long enough to feel it’s glow and know what that part of life means, before turning those living embers back to the summer night, so that bedside lights can be turned out, the air conditioning turned up, old Sparkly Wigglebutt can curl up at the foot of the bed, and the stars above can shine in a world where all is still well.
-I've dreamed of going back to that world every waking hour since January, to feel the goodness bottled up one more time as who I was before I became broken.
-Maybe I will know it again in the afterlife.
+I've dreamed of going back to that world every waking hour since January, just to feel the goodness bottled up one more time as who I was before I became broken.
+Maybe I will know that feeling again in the next life.

-But even now, at the end of this broken world, her ember is the last glowing thing I have with certainty in my life.
-All others have betrayed me or faded away, one by one, from view, retreating from a life already partially invisible through my exhausting search for the lost ring of sleep, worn down by the attrition of the hardest year in the life of anyone I’ve ever known — but in spite of which, the truth of Bilbo's riddle rings stronger now than ever in my mind and my heart — that before her, without her, and after her, all returns to darkness.
+Yet even now, at the end of this broken one, her ember is the last glowing thing I have with certainty around me.
+All other lights have betrayed me or faded away, one by one, retreating from a life already partially invisible through my exhausting search for the lost ring of sleep, worn down by the attrition of the hardest year in the life of anyone I’ve ever known — but in spite of which, the truth of Bilbo's riddle rings stronger now than ever in my mind and my heart — that before her, without her, and after her, all returns to darkness.

 Because hers is the goodness of fireflies on a summer night filled with the laughter of two brothers chasing flashes across the sky.

-You can still find lightening bugs in that churchyard off Georgetown Pike, glowing in the darkness, dancing to the faint echos of two lvoices long since gone but never forgotten.
+You can still find lightening bugs in that churchyard off Georgetown Pike, glowing in the darkness, dancing to the faint echos of little voices long gone but never forgotten.